fekoester/MMF/README.md

 ### Build with Docker

-Download repository and build via `docker build .`.
+Optionally: Download repository and build via `docker build -t rincewind1989/mmf .`.

+Otherwise you can use the [version from dockerhub.](https://hub.docker.com/r/rincewind1989/mmf)

-Run the program via `docker run --name=mmf mmf -a -0.5 -b 0.4 -N 100 -tauInTheta 141 -theta 0.5`.
+Run the program via `docker run --name=mmf rincewind1989/mmf -a -0.5 -b 0.4 -N 100 -tauInTheta 141 -theta 0.5`.
 For output copy the output file from the docker using `docker cp mmf:mmf_output.txt .`.
 Delete with `docker rm mmf`.

 ### Build Manually